Team

 Daisy Johnson

 Daisy Johnson joined the Fabulous Femininities team in 2024 as Impact Fellow for the twelve-month follow on project: ‘Self-worth as a community asset: coauthoring and extending burlesque’s protected and deregulated spaces as good practice’.
 Alongside her work on impact and the day to day administration of the project, she manages its social media and this website.
-She is an interdisciplinary scholar whose work centres on gender, identity and girlhood, and has additional interests in juvenilia, school stories, children’s literature, and costume as physical text.
+She is an interdisciplinary scholar whose work centres on gender, identity and girlhood, and has additional interests in juvenilia, children’s literature, and costume as text.
+Her pronouns are she/her.

 Claire Nally